 From there, a sports bar.
 About ten years total in hospitality, learning how to run operations, market aggressively, and deal with chaos every night.

 It was at the sports bar that I met the person who changed my trajectory.
 One of my regulars was a titan of the construction industry.
-He'd founded and built one of the largest construction companies in Canada, with billions of dollars in major infrastructure projects under his belt: hydroelectric dams, water treatment facilities, large-scale industrial developments.
+He'd founded and built one of the largest construction companies in Canada, with billions of dollars in major infrastructure projects under his belt.
 He called me up one day and said, "I like you.
 I like your vision for Penticton.
 I want to invest in you.
 What are we going to build?"

 I asked for two weeks.
 I came back with a vision for a beach resort built around luxury yurts.
 He pointed me at a run-down 11-acre property on the shores of Skaha Lake and said, "If you can secure that site, I'll back you."